MollyAP/reading-notes3/201/Class-01/Class-01.md

 An **automation system**, like Webpack, Grunt, or Gulp to automatically perform repetitive tasks, such as minifying code and running tests.

-Libraries, frameworks, etc., to speed up writing common functionality.
-A library tends to be an existing JavaScript or CSS file that provides ready-rolled functionality for you to make use of in your code.
-A framework tends to take this idea further, offering a complete system with some custom syntaxes for you to write a web app on top of.
+**Libraries**, **frameworks**, etc., to speed up writing common functionality.
+A **library** tends to be an existing JavaScript or CSS file that provides ready-rolled functionality for you to make use of in your code.
+A **framework** tends to take this idea further, offering a complete system with some custom syntaxes for you to write a web app on top of.